-Table 44: Control and Status Register Instruction Description zero-extending a 5-bit unsigned immediate (uimm[4:0]) field encoded in the rs1 field instead of a value from an integer register.
+Table 74: Control and Status Register Instruction Description

+The CSRRWI, CSRRSI, and CSRRCI instructions are similar in kind to CSRRW, CSRRS, and CSRRC respectively, except in that they update the CSR using an 64-bit value obtained by zero-extending a 5-bit unsigned immediate (uimm[4:0]) field encoded in the rs1 field instead of a value from an integer register.
 For CSRRSI and CSRRCI, these instructions will not write to the CSR if the uimm[4:0] field is zero, and they shall not cause any of the size effects that might otherwise occur on a CSR write.
 For CSRRWI, if rd = x0, then the instruction shall not read the CSR and shall not cause any of the side effects that might occur on a CSR read.
 Both CSRRSI and CSRRCI will always read the CSR and cause any read side effects regardless of the rd and rs1 fields.